How To Get Started With Digital Marketing Automation

 Digital marketing automation software is a tool that allows marketers to manage and optimise online campaigns for various purposes.
 These include lead generation, customer relationship management, and social media management.
 Marketing automation tools can generate leads from various sources such as email, phone calls, social media, and even offline interactions like events.

 Many digital marketing automation tools range from basic to more advanced and complex systems.
-Here are the basic steps you should follow to generate leads using a digital marketing automation tool.
+Here are the basic steps to generate leads using a digital marketing automation tool.

 Step 1: Plan the strategy